plewis/plewis.github.io/people.md

 Lewis lab members and statisticians in the UConn Statistics department on the Bayesian Phylogenetic Information Content project.

-Karolina is now an [Assistant Professor in Biology at Assumption College](https://www.assumption.edu/faculty-profile/dr-karolina-fu%C4%8D%C3%ADkov%C3%A1) in Worcester, Massachusetts.
-You can reach her at [karolina.fucikova@gmail.com](karolina.fucikova@gmail.com).
+Karolina moved on to become an [Assistant Professor in Biology at Assumption College](https://www.assumption.edu/faculty-profile/dr-karolina-fu%C4%8D%C3%ADkov%C3%A1) in Worcester, Massachusetts.
+She is currently a Learning and Assessment Specialist at the Cornell School of Continuing Education.

 [Karolina's web site](https://euastrum.wordpress.com)